Brief Bio

 - Applied Machine Learning (for Security)

-He has numerous publications in top journals and conferences, including IEEE TC, TCAD, TVLSI, Design and Test, IACR CHES, RAID, DAC, DATE, ICCAD, VTS, ASP-DAC, etc. He is the co-author of two books, three book chapters, and three patents, and his research received recognition via awards including nominations/recipients for Best Paper Award in ICCAD’19, ISVLSI’20, ICCAD’20, DCAS 2020, HOST’22, and DATE’23 (two papers).
-In addition, Dr. Kamali has 4 pending invention disclosure, and has published 2 books and 1 book chapter.
+He has numerous publications in top journals and conferences, including IEEE TC, TCAD, TVLSI, Design and Test, IACR CHES, RAID, DAC, DATE, ICCAD, VTS, ASP-DAC, ICCD, etc. He is the co-author of two books, two book chapters, and five patents, and his research received recognition via awards including nominations/recipients for Best Paper Award in ICCAD’19, ISVLSI’20, ICCAD’20, DCAS 2020, HOST’22, DATE’23 (two papers), ISEC’25, and ASP-DAC’25.
+Throughout his academic career, his research has consistently been sponsored by SRC, NSF, DARPA, DoD (NG), Lockheed Martin, AMD, and Microsemi.
+He is a member of IEEE and ACM.

 Email: kamali@ucf.edu

-Research Opportunity at HAVEN Research Group
+Research Opportunity at HAVEN Research Lab

-There are fully funded positions for Ph.D. students within our research group.
 If interested in, please send me your CV (+transcripts) via email to kamali@ucf.edu.

 For more details, visit the HAVEN Research Group webpage.